+When given instruction, Yumi does express an eagerness to learn.
+She looks to check in when she is doing an exercise to confirm she is doing what is expected of her.
 Her forever family will need to be patient and consistent with her training.
 She is a smart girl and a quick learner and has learned sit, stay, come, and lie down, but her foster mum says she can be independent and saucy at times!
 Her forever family is encouraged to work with a professional trainer.
-Yumi may sometimes try to jump up on the counter or beg for food, but otherwise has great house manners.
-She is house trained when provided with frequent outside potty breaks, but does need work on excitement piddling.
+She is learning to walk on a leash and is learning to be receptive to leash corrections on a martingale.

 Yumi is not yet spayed but will be spayed prior to being released for adoption.